Woman dies after cardiac distress on Abrams Falls Trail

 Attempts to save her life were not successful and Graves was pronounced deceased at 1:43 p.m.
 Emergency personnel with American Medical Response also responded to the scene and transported the deceased to Blount Memorial Hospital.

-"No additional details are available at this time," the GSMNP statement reads.
+“No additional details are available at this time,” the GSMNP statement read.

 (0) comments